GENDARMERIE OF THE REPUBLIC OF SERBIATweet

 For the requirements of precision shooting, the Serbian Gendarmerie operators use the semi-auto Zastava M76 rifles in 7.92×57 mm, as well as the Zastava M91 models in 7.62×54 R, modeled on the Kalashnikov system.
 The Zastava M69 systems are also chambered in 7.92×57 mm.
 Moreover, the units have certain contingents of the HK G3 rifles at disposal, in the semi-auto A4 versions in .308 Winchester, as well as the G3 SG1 models, from the same producer in 5.56 mm.
 The anti-materiel Zastava M93 “Black Arrow” bolt-action 12.7×108 mm rifles are used to engage the long-range targets, targets behind cover, or the light-armored ones.
 The semi-auto SIG 716 rifles in 7.62×51 mm NATO have been purchased for the needs of the specialist units.
 In configuration with the KAHLES K-312 3-12×50 optics can be effectively used at medium distances.
 The Steyr Tactical Elite .308 Winchester bolt-action systems are in use, usually in configuration with the mentioned KAHLES optics, mounted onto the MAK Milmont optic mounts.
 The same manufacturer has delivered the superb SSG 08-A1 .338 Lapua Magnum systems, fitted with the KAHLES K624i 6-24×56 optics, as well as the SSG M1 ones, in the same caliber.
 Operating capacities have been additionally increased with the Accuracy AXMC .338 Lapua Magnum systems, in configuration with the amazing Schmidt & Bender Police Marksman II 5-45×56 optics.
 The specialist units also have contingents of the Barrett M82 A1 semi-auto anti-materiel rifles, with the Swarovski 10×42 optics, in 12.7×99 mm NATO (.50 BMG).
-Besides these, the bullpup Barrett M95 versions are in use, chambered for the same caliber, but with the bolt-action operating principle, fitted with the Bausch & Lomb 10×40 optics.
+Besides these, the bullpup Barrett M95 versions are in use, chambered in the same caliber, but with the bolt-action operating principle, fitted with the Bausch & Lomb 10×40 optics.

 As for the fire support category, the Zastava M84 light machine guns in 7.62×54 R, produced by Zastava Arms, have proven as highly reliable in all weather-terrain conditions.
 The heavy Browning .50 BMG machine guns are in use as well, and units have the Zastava M93 30 mm automatic grenade launchers at disposal.
 When needed, they can be mounted onto specialized vehicles or vessels in use at the units.